SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 ### 04/02/2016
 - Finished Week 3 | Publish and subscribe model and MongoDB filters in Course 4 | Web Application Development with JavaScript and MongoDB
+- Finished Week 4 | SimpleSchemas, autoform and code re-organisation in Course 4 | Web Application Development with JavaScript and MongoDB